smart-facility/cognicity/README.md

 ### Updating API Documentation

-The API documentation for the harvester and server is stored in this site so it's browsable over the web.
+The rendered API documentation for the harvester and server is stored within this site.
 To update the API documentation, follow these steps:

 1. Checkout the latest released tag for the harvester
 2. Run `npm run build-docs` in the harvester project
 3. Copy the output files from `docs/cognicity-reports-powertrack/VERSION/` into the cognicity project's folder `api-docs/cognicity-reports-powertrack`

-4. Follow the normal deployment process for `cognicity`
+Now follow the normal deployment process for `cognicity` to deploy the updated API documentation.